X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA22resolution.md

 ## Determining the screen scaling factors

-When **resolutionIndependent** is false, things we be done the ‘old’ way, the code will create textures that are of the same size as the real resolution.
+When **resolutionIndependent** is false, things can be done the ‘old’ way, the code will create textures that are of the same size as the real resolution.
 This will result in a larger terrain, which can be rendered to the screen as it is.

 The last changes we need to make are obviously in the Draw method.
 In case **resolutionIndependent** is true, we need to scale our entire scene so it perfectly fits the screen, therefore, we are first going to calculate exactly how much we need to scale the scene.
 Since the vertical and horizontal scaling can be different, we need to find 2 values, but instead of storing them in a Vector2, these will be stored in a Vector3 and using the 3rd component (which be set to 1) later on as we will need a Vector3 and not a Vector2.